vantezzen/quill-languagetool/README.md

 });
 ```

 Using this module **will change** the contents of the editor to add control elements for spell checking and grammar checking.
-You can use the `getContents()` and `setContents()` methods to get and set the contents of the editor.
+Look at ["Getting the contents of the editor"](#getting-the-contents-of-the-editor) for information on how to use the contents of the editor.

 ### registerQuillLanguageTool(Quill)